 You will need to enter the following information to check the status of your application:

 - Details from the passport you used to apply:

 - Passport country of issuance

 - Issue date

 If it’s been more than 72 hours since you applied and if you can’t get any information from the Check Status tool about the status of your application, you will need to contact IRCC through their online enquiry form.

-You should always use the official Government of Canada website to apply for an eTA, as it is the only official channel to do so.
+You should always use the official Government of Canada website to apply for Canada’s eTA, as it is the only official channel to do so.